Skip navigation

 1. Additional information may be required before a decision can be made.
 The additional information required is obtained from the applicant; supervisor; College Dean; nominated or additional referees; or research and teaching data available from the University enterprise systems or external databases.
 The applicant and their supervisor are notified if additional or alternate references are required.

-2. For clinical applications, additional information is obtained from ANU Medical School Appointments and Renewal Committee regarding clinical contributions and performance.
+2. For clinical applications, additional information is obtained from the ANU School of Medicine and Psychology Appointments and Renewal Committee regarding clinical contributions and performance.

 3. The College Dean approves, or, the local promotion committee endorses and the relevant College Dean approves, promotion to level B.